The alarm went off at 4 a.m., leaving me one hour to complete my morning routine, then drive to the movie studio.

 When I looked at Evan skeptically, he opened his disengaged eye and corrected his statement.
 “Not really.
 However, I’m sure it’s an interesting job.”
 Again, with one eye, he looked to see my reaction.

 I laughed.
 “As being an actor must be interesting.”

 Evan shrugged.
 “It’s difficult at times.
 I’m constantly being watched by fans anyplace I go.”

 “Mobbed is probably a better word for it.”

 He now opened both of his eyes.
 “Yes,” he agreed with a laugh.
 “I’m grabbed a lot.
 Sometimes they ask me to do crazy things.”

 “Like when they ask me to sign their underwear.
 But mostly they want to touch me, which can be awkward.”

 “I’m sure.”
 I inspected Evan’s eye up close.

-“Sure I did.”
+“Sure, I did.”
 His look told me he knew I was lying.
 I laughed.
 “I’m sorry.
 I didn’t.
 And I feel pretty stupid about it.
-However, in my defense, you did look familiar.”
+However, you did look familiar.”